 There is always a way to make things simpler.

 The success of your pursuits can be measured infinitely.
+(Edit Jan.
+4, 2020 – OMG, did Simon Sinek steal that?)
 What will you cherish once your work is done?
-For myself, it is truly gaining the perspective of someone else with a different holistic experience.
+For myself, it is truly gaining the perspective of someone else ego holds a different holistic experience.
 I am continually examining this philosophy, why not!